The 37th GCC Traffic Week: Know Safety, not Accident

 About GCC Traffic Week

 GCC Traffic Week is held in March every year throughout the GCC.
 It highlights the importance of safe driving.
-During this week-long annual campaign, Traffic departments aim to reduce violations and remedy erratic driving by conducting various seminars.
+During this week-long annual campaign, Traffic departments across the GCC countries aim to reduce violations and remedy erratic driving by conducting various seminars.
 Additionally, officers hold workshops and events to share their experience and best practices.
 The event embodies solidarity and cooperation between Gulf countries.

-Here in Wakeel, we are keen to promote community awareness.
+Similarly, we are keen to promote community awareness and traffic safety.
 Put these tips into practice to help prevent a reckless driving accident from happening.